Creating PDFs with LaTeX

 If there are common fonts such as Arial, Calibri, Times, Helvetica among the non-embedded fonts in your document, in most cases they are captions of graphics embedded as PDF in the LaTeX document.

 - The fonts must also be embedded in the individual PDF files of the graphics so that they are correctly transferred to the overall document.
+One cause of error could be that the fonts are not automatically embedded when compiling.
+The solution is to open each PDF graphic once in a vector graphics program (such as the free Inkscape), select "Embed fonts" when importing, and save it again as a PDF.

 - If necessary, check whether the software used to create the PDFs has an option for automatic embedding or save the files as image files, for example in .png format.